DestinyVolt/D-D/Squiddle/Squiddle.md

 Languages: Common, Gnomish, Undercommon, Deep Speech

 ### Attacks
-Magic Stone: +7 to hit, 1d6+5 bludgeoning \
+Magic Stone: +6 to hit, 1d6+4 bludgeoning \
-Thorn Whip: +7 to hit, 1d6 piercing + Drag 10 feet \
+Thorn Whip: +6 to hit, 1d6 piercing + Drag 10 feet \
 Vampiric Bite: +5 to hit, 1d4+3 piercing damage

 ### Artificer 1:
 Spell Slots: 2 \
-Save DC: 15, +7 to hit \
+Save DC: 14, +6 to hit \
 Cantrips: Magic Stone, Thorn Whip \
 1st (5 Prepared): Cure Wounds, Catapult, Faerie Fire, Expeditious Retreat, Sleep

 ### Racial Abilities
 **Illithid Nature:**
-You qualify as both an Abberation and a Humanoid.
+You qualify as an Abberation instead of a Humanoid.

-**Ceremorph Magic:**
-You to cast Nondetection on yourself at will, without needing a material component.
-When you do, you can choose to disguise your Ceremorph form. \
-Once Per Long Rest: Detect Thoughts
+**Mounted Combatant:**
+While you are mounted and aren't incapacitated, you gain the following benefits: \
+• You have advantage on melee attack rolls against unmounted creatures that are smaller than your mount. \
+• You can force an attack targeted at your mount to target you instead. \
+• If your mount is subjected to an effect that allows it to make a Dexterity save to take only half damage, it takes no damage if it succeeds and half damage if it fails.

 **Illithid Bite:**
 While you are missing half or more of your hit points, you have advantage on attack rolls you make with your bite.
 When you use your bite and hit a creature that isn’t a Construct or an Undead, you can either regain hit points equal to the damage dealt by the bite or gain a bonus to the next ability check or attack roll you make equal to the damage dealt by the bite.
 You can empower yourself with your bite a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 **Spider Climb:** You have a climbing speed equal to your walking speed.
 In addition, at 3rd level, you can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.

-#### Background Feature: Underdark Railway Conductor
+#### Background Feature: Faceless
-You can move twice the normal amount of time (up to 16 hours) each day before being subject to the effect of a forced march, if you are conducting a train.
-Additionally, at third level, you gain the ability to expend a second level spell slot to summon a Train, provided that you are currently on the Underdark Railway.
+Upon donning a disguise and behaving as your persona, you are unidentifiable as your true self.
+By removing your disguise and revealing your true face, you are no longer identifiable as your persona.
+This allows you to change appearances between your two personalities as often as you wish, using one to hide the other or serve as convenient camouflage.
+However, should someone realize the connection between your persona and your true self, your deception might lose its effectiveness.
+To don your persona, you must cast a ritual spell, which hides your Illithid form for 24 hours.

 ### Personality
 I'm always ready to make a new friend! \